PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Read additional ZSKs from the records table/your BIND zonefile.
-If not set, DNSKEY records in the zonefiles are ignored.
+Read additional DNSKEY, CDS and CDNSKEY records from the records table/your BIND zonefile.
+If not set, DNSKEY, CDS and CDNSKEY records in the zonefiles are ignored.

 .. _setting-disable-axfr: